David Shaw-Parker Actor and Voice Artist

 Corporate and ELT Slow Speaking

-I am currently at home in London with no theatre commitments now that Titus Andronicus has finished its run at Shakespeare's Globe Theatre.
-I am about to record The Last Chronicle of Barsetshire by Anthony Trollope for Naxos Audio Books between July and August: I have computer game commitments on The Last Of The Fallen and Arenas of Fate as well as ELT bookings scattered throughout this month and the next.
+I am currently at home in London with no theatre commitments and happily re-ensconced on the voice circuit now that The Last Chronicle of Barsetshire by Anthony Trollope for Naxos Audio Books has finally been recorded and the entire Barsetshire hexalogy of novels are ready for release over the next year: The film Still Life which is directed by Umberto Pasolini and starring Eddie Marsan is due for release next month and I'm currently filming The Man Who Knew Infinity directed by Matt Clarke and starring Jeremy Irons and Slumdog Millionaire star Dev Patel.
+I have computer game voice commitments on The Last Of The Fallen, Randall's Monday, Bout and Transformers and as well as ELT bookings scattered throughout this month and the next.
 Some daytime availability nonetheless.

 David Shaw-Parker trained at RADA in 1975 and began his career at the Royal Shakespeare Company in 1977 appearing in over twenty five productions between then and 1991.